wintercooled/wintercooled.github.io/elements-code-tutorial/reissuing-assets.md

 e1-cli gettransaction $RTXID
 ~~~~

 Scroll to the top of the returned transaction data as there are a few things worth noting here.
-The first is that within the "amount" section we can see that 0 bitcoin and 99 demoasset were transacted:
+The first is that within the "amount" section we can see that 0 "bitcoin" and 99 "demoasset" were transacted:

 <div class="console-output">"amount": {
   "bitcoin": 0.00000000,